irazozulya/OS_lab1/README.md

  ## Functions

+ MemAlloc(int size) is used for memory allocation.
- GetSize (int curr) is used for getting size from the heading.
+ MemRealloc(char* addr, int size) is used for memory reallocation.
- SetSize(int curr, int size) is used for setting size into the heading MemAlloc(int size) is used for memory allocation MemRealloc(char* addr, int size) is used for memory reallocation CheckMerge() is used for checking if there is free cells next to each other and merging them MemFree(char* addr) is used for clearing the heading ShowMem() is used for outputting the memory array
+ CheckMerge() is used for checking if there is free cells next to each other and merging them.
+ MemFree(char* addr) is used for clearing the heading.
+ ShowMem() is used for outputting the memory array.

  ## Version